 In the Santa Maria station we cup all the available samples handed in by the local community of farmers.
 A lot of work!
 But it allows us to pay the farmer relative to the actual quality of their coffee.
 For our 82 & 83 scoring lots we pay a premium on top of the local C-market related price.
 All 84+ coffees have fixed prices that have a premium of 40% and much higher.
 Click the button to read more about the pricing managed in The Coffee Quest’s Buying Stations.
 The quality related pricing has proven to stimulate farmers in the Santa Maria to improve production methods.

-Together with local partner La Victoria and other partners, The Coffee Quest Colombia is working on environmental improvements in the zone just next to the Parque Nacional del Nevado De Huila.
-In this buffer zone you can find quite some Santa Maria farmers.
+Together with local and international partners, The Coffee Quest Colombia is working on environmental improvements in the zone just next to the Parque Nacional del Nevado De Huila.
+In this buffer zone you can find many of the Santa Maria farmers.
 By setting up different projects with Parques Nacionales Naturales de Colombia and local environmental foundation FUSAMDES, the partners aim to restore as much of the nature in the buffer zone around the park.

-- Eco-pulpers: Reduction of waste water from the post-harvest washing process.
-Through investments in water-efficient “Lavadores” or Eco-pulpers, farmers will be able to reduce the amount of waste water that ends up in the local river.
+- Eco-Washer: Reduction of waste water from the post-harvest washing process.
+Through investments in water-efficient “Lavadores” or Eco-Washer, farmers will be able to reduce the amount of waste water that ends up in their local rivers.
 This mechanical addition to the farmers pulping machine costs about USD 1300.
 The farmer is asked to contribute at least USD 300 to fund their own Lavador.
 The rest will be subsidised by clients and other involved organisations.

-- Training & Nursery: To support all of the environmental improvements La Victoria & Fusamdes will be developing a nursery for native trees, fruit trees and coffee plants.
+- Training & Nursery: To support all of the environmental improvements Fusamdes will be developing a nursery for native trees, fruit trees and coffee plants.
 The location for the nursery is just behind a local agricultural school who will manage the nursery and provide education about soil restoration, reforestation and composting using micro-organisms.
-The trees will be used by La Victoria and other local farmers for re-forestation, to bring back native trees, but also to plant new coffee varieties for commercial purposes.
+The trees will be used by farmers in the network for re-forestation, to bring back native trees, but also to plant new coffee varieties for commercial purposes.
+One of the side projects of Fusamdes is to map out local biodiverity and highlight amazing native species that find refuge in the National Park and it’s surrounding area.

 The Coffee Quest will be actively keeping track of developments in Santa Maria, with the intention to stimulate their efforts in upcoming years.
 The Lab inside the buying station is used for workshops focused on quality and consistency improvement.
 Many producers have experienced a ‘cupping’ for the first time, sometimes even tasting their own coffee for the first time.
 A great motivation to put in the effort to develop better production methods.
 Santa Maria has a troubled past, hidden from the world, right now, the farmers have the opportunity to continue improving and even think long-term.